build-on-aws/content/tutorials/ddb-streams-to-eb-pipes/index.md

 Once all fields are entered, scroll down and click "Create" to finish creating the GameScores table.
 The table will be ready to store game score data with the specified schema.

 You can now start inserting items into the table through the console, SDKs, or other AWS services.
 Make sure the items contain the configured partition key and sort key.
 The other attributes like Score, Level, and Timestamp will be optional.
+In the DynamoDB console, this means clicking on the table, then on "Explore table items" in the top right-hand side of the page, then on "Create Item" on the top right hand side the section on the bottom of the page that says "Items returned".
+This is explained in more detail with an example in [Step 4](#step-4-testing-the-integration).

 To enable streams on the table, in the DynamoDB console select the "GameScores" table and go to the "Exports and Streams" tab.
 Scroll all the way down to "DynamoDB stream details" and click "Turn on".
 In the view, select "New and old images" for Stream view type and check Stream enabled.
 Choose the shard count based on expected workload.
 Scroll down and click "Enable" to activate streams.
 The stream ARN can now be used by applications to process changes.